goldjared/cliock/README.md

-# cliock
+# Cliock
-Simple CLI for Clockify.

-### about
-Cliock is a CLI available for easy installation on Linux and MacOS via NPM.
-The purpose of Cliock is to streamline time tracking via the command line.
-Rather than navigating Clockify's web app, a simple command can be executed for the core tasks.
+Cliock is a command-line interface (CLI) tool designed for efficient time tracking using Clockify.
+With easy installation on Linux and MacOS through NPM, Cliock simplifies the process of time tracking by eliminating the need to navigate Clockify's web app.
+Built with no production dependencies, it offers a lightweight solution for managing time-tracking tasks directly from the command line.

-This CLI was bulit with zero production dependencies.

-### operations
-After installing, $`iok` is the core command to work with.
-$`iok help` Will display all available commands.
+## Installation
+To install Cliock globally on your system, use the following NPM command: $`npm install -g cliock`

-Initially, you will login with your API key from [Clockify](https://app.clockify.me/user/settings) via $`iok login <API_key>`.
+Initially, you will obtain your API key from [Clockify](https://app.clockify.me/user/settings).

+## Operations
+Once installed, users can utilize the $`iok` command to interact with Cliock.
+Here are some key operations:

+**Login**: Begin by logging in with your Clockify API key obtained from Clockify using the following command:
+$`iok login <API_key>`

+**Help**: To display all available commands, use the following command:
+$`iok help`